 Established in 2004 by Visiting Professor Roger C. Schlobin in honor of his parents, James H. and Virginia Schlobin for care and growth of the Schlobin Collection of Literature of the Fantastic.
 The collection, donated by professor Schlobin, includes books of science fiction, fantasy, and horror.

-Designed to support acquisition and preservation of naval history materials for the East Carolina Manuscript Collection, the Navel History Endowment was established in 1996 by The U.S. Naval Academy Class of 1941.
+Designed to support acquisition and preservation of naval history materials for the East Carolina Manuscript Collection, the Naval History Endowment was established in 1996 by The U.S. Naval Academy Class of 1941.

 Established in 1993 by the U.S. Coast Guard Auxiliary National Board, this endowment is designed to support the maintenance of the Coast Guard Auxiliary Collection in the East Carolina Manuscript Collection.